What is the new Real Estate Salesperson Program?

 Before becoming registered as a salesperson, individuals must complete the Real Estate Salesperson Program, which teaches them about the fundamentals of trading in real estate and the rules they must follow.

 RECO is partnering with Humber College and NIIT Canada to provide an exciting new approach to real estate education in Ontario.
-RECO’s new Real Estate Salesperson Program will launch in 2019 and will support aspiring registrants in becoming practice-ready from day one when they enter the profession.
+RECO’s new Real Estate Salesperson Program will support aspiring registrants in becoming practice-ready from day one when they enter the profession.
+Humber will begin accepting applications for the program in July 2019 and courses will begin in September 2019.

 The new Real Estate Salesperson Program will provide many benefits, including: